-Recently, more innovative designs have arrived where the central island is fitted with a sink or waste disposal unit for washing and chopping vegetables and fruits, wherein the peels and other waste material could be directly disposed off.
+Recently, more innovative and latest modular kitchen designs have arrived where the central island is fitted with a sink or waste disposal unit for washing and chopping vegetables and fruits, wherein the peels and other waste material could be directly disposed off.
 Some islands are designed with cabinets and drawers to store utensils, cutlery or other kitchen accessories.
 The countertop is usually waist high or its height can be customised.
 Overhead lights ensure the centrepiece is well-lit.

 If you’re planning to place the hob and/or the sink on the central unit, you must take proper measure for optimum usage and safety.
 For instance,the space must be large enough to accommodate the suspended extractor hood and the outlets for the gas and water pipes.
 Also,the electrical wiring must be placed in the centre of the room.